Skip to main content

 Minimum Wage

-Overtime payment is calculated at 125% of the employee's ordinary rate of pay
+Overtime payment is generally calculated at at least 125% of the employee’s average earnings, unless time off is agreed

 Overtime

-An employee’s severance pay is calculated at one-to-four times the employee’s average monthly wage.
+An employee’s severance pay is generally calculated at one-to-four times the employee’s average monthly wage, depending on the case

 Severance Pay